 Interested in learning more about how to get in the offshore wind sector?
 Then our FAQs page has many answers to some of the most popular questions we are asked.

 A: Companies prefer school leavers to have spent a year at college studying an engineering discipline and gaining some employment skills before they apply for positions and apprenticeships.
+You will need to be at least 18 years of age by the end of the course.

 A: There is a suite of compulsory qualifications that everyone needs to have to enter the industry.
 The more of these you have the more attractive you will be to a prospective employer.